 The best thing about Isla Mujeres is that the beaches almost never get hit with the amount of seaweed that can sometimes be found on many other beaches in Riviera Maya.

-Basically, if you’re looking for a seaweed-free beach destination, Isla Mujeres is where you want to go!
+Basically, if you’re looking to beat the seaweed in Playa del Carmen, Isla Mujeres is where you want to go!

 It’s best to start the day early and then you can spend a full day relaxing on the beach or exploring the island.

 Meaning “Island of Women,” Isla Mujeres was named by the Spanish when they first arrived to the island.

 After arriving, the Spaniards found many images of goddesses dating back to the time when the island was sacred to the Mayan goddess of childbirth and medicine.

 Nowadays, the island is much more commercial but it is still a nice escape from mainland Mexico.